wombat9000/mboyz-webapp/readme.md

 ```

 A google search led me to this [article](https://medium.com/elye.project/befriending-kotlin-and-mockito-1c2e7b0ef791)
 by Elye.
-I followed the advice and introduced a helper function, allowing me to use the any() matcher with non-nullable argument types:
+I followed the advice and introduced a helper function, which wraps Mockito's any(), and returns
+a Kotlin generic, allowing it to match against nonNullable method parameters:
 ```kotlin
 fun <T> any(): T {
     Mockito.any<T>()